 In order to create a truly transparent and credible framework and a universal way for stakeholders to use the data, it’s important to ensure that the complex and diverse needs of all stakeholders are met.
-Additionally, providing accurate real-time information at scale creates additional pressures for standard holders.

 The Delta Project Approach